shekar-balgobin/Hydroponics/GrowingStepbyStep.md

 2023-02-14|Transplanted beetroot seedling.
 2023-02-15|Transplanted tomato seedlings.
 2023-02-16|Nothing to report.
 I was hoping to transplant a few more seedlings but the net cups have not arrived.
+2023-02-17|Nothing to report.
+2023-02-18|Nothing to report.
+2023-02-19|Nothing to report.
+2023-02-20|The net cups have still not arrived and the seedlings have started to wilt.
+I'm going to transplant the single remaining raddish plant and bin the rest.

 ## Stage 3